koenrane/KR-new-site/content/design.md

 ### Unit tests

 I have 1,430 JavaScript unit tests and 607 Python tests.
 I am _quite thorough_ - these tests are my pride and joy. :) Writing tests is easy these days.
 I use [`cursor`](https://www.cursor.com/) - AI churns out dozens of high-coverage lines of test code in seconds, which I then skim for quality assurance.
+In fact, I use [`coverage`](https://github.com/nedbat/coveragepy) to ensure 100\% coverage of my Python files.

 ### Simulating site interactions